 Legs

-Leg I is larger than all, leg III is shorter than all, Length of legs in descending order (I > IV >II > III), Coxa widen and small, Trochanter small, Femurs are larger, thickened and pale in colour, Patella dark and widen, Tibia small and cylindrical, metatarsus pale and small, Tarsus are conical in shape with three tarsus claws,
+Leg I is longest, while leg III is shortest.
+The length of legs in descending order are (I > IV >II > III).
+The coxa is widen and small, Trochanter is small, Femurs are larger, thickened and pale in colour, Patella is dark and widened, Tibia is small and cylindrical, metatarsus is pale and small, and Tarsus is conical in shape with three tarsus claws.